stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

 This command will produce the serialized model "my_trained_segmenter.ser.gz" that you can use for raw text processing as described in the "USAGE" section above.

+The command above train the model with L2 regularization.
+For the model included in the distribution has been trained using L1 regularization, which decreases the model file size dramatically in exchange for a usually negligible drop in accuracy.
+To use L1 regularization, add the options

+  -useOWLQN -priorLambda 0.05

+TRAINING FOR DIALECT

 To train a model with domain adaptation, first make sure you have generated a training file with domain labels.
 You can create this using the preprocessing